radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 **Impact**

-This can cause a load of various Radius services and result in DDoS.
+This can result in DDoS as well as unintended application resource changes.

 **Mitigation**

-Radius currently does not support RBAC.
-Once we have that, we should restrict Radius API access to only Radius users/ admins.
+Radius should add validation to make sure the incoming request is from UCP.

 **Status**